DATA PROTECTION POLICY

 - Is open about how it stores and processes individuals’ data

 - Protects itself from the risks of a data breach

 - All staff & Committee members of Longford County Childcare Committee

 - All volunteers and students on work experience

-- All contractors, suppliers and other people working on behalf of Longford County Childcare Committee
+- All job applicants, existing and former employees, board members, contractors, suppliers and other people working on behalf of Longford County Childcare Committee

 It applies to all data that the company holds and has access to relating to identifiable individuals and can include: